Earned media and implied links, visualized by Brawn Media.

 The power of earned media has long been indisputable, but tough for PR to measure.
 With Google’s acknowledgement of its role in determining search results, public relations pros can connect their campaigns to the online interactions that drive revenue for the organization.

-Author Sarah Skerik is PR Newswire’s vice president of content marketing, and is the author of the ebooks Driving Content Discovery and New School Press Release Tactics.
+Author Sarah Skerik is PR Newswire’s vice president of content marketing, and is the author of the ebook Driving Content Discovery.
 Follow her on Twitter at @sarahskerik.